 - Are there personal emergencies to plan for?

 - What nationwide events or emergencies have happened or are predicted?

 For each of the above prompts, make a list of situations that are likely.
 Do your research to verify your list is as accurate as possible.
 Ask neighbors or elderly relatives in the area what kind of additional unusual events have occurred in the area in their lifetime?

 #2.
 Create simple, easy to follow steps

-You should make instructions so simple a six year could easily follow along.
+You should make instructions so simple a six year could easily follow along,because if you are unconscious or missing, your kids might have to follow it!
 In the middle of extreme stress, this will make it much easier for family members and children to act logically.

 If a family member gets lost or stranded in a disaster situation, the local communication tools may be broken or unpredictable.
 To get around this, designate an out of state person for any lost individual to contact.
 Make sure the man or woman is a family member or a close family friend to ease communication within the whole group.